Black Money (novel)

-Black Money is a novel by US American mystery writer Ross Macdonald.
-Published in 1966, it is among the most powerful of all Ross Macdonald's novels and was his own personal choice as his best book.
+Black Money is a 1966 novel by US American mystery writer Ross Macdonald.
+It is among the most powerful of all Ross Macdonald's novels and was his own personal choice as his best book.

 Plot summary

 The plot is typically intricate: Peter Jamiesen, the jilted boyfriend of the formerly wealthy Virginia Fablon, hires sleuth Lew Archer to investigate the background of Francis Martel, a man of mysterious wealth, grandiose claims, and violent threats.
 Fablon and Martel quickly wed after Archer's arrival.
 The resulting inquiries take Archer from the homeless to the wealthy, a canvassing seen in other Macdonald novels.
 Archer links Martel and Fablon to old gambling debts and a suicide that might have been murder.

 Except for brief forays into Las Vegas (the title refers to cash skimmed by casino operators to avoid taxes) and the environs of Los Angeles, the action takes place around Montevista.
 A wealthy enclave, Montevista is characterized by private clubs, opulent homes and exclusive medical clinics.
 The plot's implications, however, reach beyond California, as the edges of the story extend to Central America and Europe, whose cultures and economies the book sees as inextricably tied to American life.